kijiproject/kiji/kijiproject.github.com/_posts/userguides/schema/1.0.0-rc5/2011-12-27-schema-shell-ddl-ref.md

 All table properties that can be set (descriptions, columns & schemas, locality group properties, etc) when a table is created, can also be changed after the fact.

+Row keys are the exception to this: their format is final.

 Keywords or clauses in \[square brackets\] are optional in the examples below: